Jakinwang/linux_shell/README.md

 # linux_shell
-about linux shell skill for memory
+mark something about the shell usage